MarkusEggerInc/CODEFrameworkDocs/CODE Framework (.NET) Change Log.md

 ## Work in Progress

+* Fixed an issue in the Workplace theme that caused notifications to not always display correctly.
 * ServiceClient.CallRest() now uses our own branch of JSON.NET to deserialize the result.
 Also, it is now possible to pass in a function that performs the deserialization instead of the default behavior.